What determines the Silver Eagle price?

 How much over spot should i pay for silver eagles?

-Silver Eagles that are in circulated, tarnished or cull condition will have the lowest premiums.
+Silver Eagles in circulated, tarnished or cull condition will have the lowest premiums.
 These coins may show some signs of wear and tear from handling such as scratches, dings or surface marks.
 They may also show signs of tarnish from being exposed to air, have smudges or may have been painted with enamel or acrylic paint.
 Even Cull Condition or tarnished Silver Eagles will maintain their value relative to spot price, often carry a premium above spot price on the secondary market.